 As a teenager Drew struggled to find his way and skateboarding provided a healthy outlet for him to avoid negative influences.
 For this reason, Drew is passionate about being a positive role model for younger skaters and encouraging them to make healthy choices.

 “Drew is one of our newest additions to Team CJ’s!
-He is a great father and husband and has competed in many competitions and is recognized by his peers.
+He is a great father and has competed in many competitions and is recognized by his peers.
 All these attributes have made him a patient and an excellent skateboard instructor and we are lucky to have him on our team.”
 Jay Mandarino